Chinese New Year 2018

 This was to be the “BIG” Day for the outside street performances, as we had several, up and down the Asian Buford Highway.

-As with Saturday, this day’s focus was in promoting positive energy and good fortune – best wishes for the various businesses and proprietors that we visited.
+As with Saturday, this day’s focus was on promoting positive energy and good fortune – best wishes for the various businesses and proprietors that we visited.

 Sunday morning we arrived at Canton House, a much-loved Chinese restaurant specializing in Dim Sum.
-After an hour of firecrackers, lion and dragon dancing, Kung Fu demonstrations by both groups, photos and New Year wishes, our day was well warmed-up.
+After an hour of firecrackers, lion and dragon dancing, Kung Fu demonstrations by both groups, photos, and New Year’s wishes, our day was well warmed-up.

-We returned to the same spot we relaxed, chatted and ate at last year during this demo-run: Yong He Zhi Jia (the sign still says “Golden BBQ Restaurant” in English – which is not what the Chinese name translates to :P), serving up delectable Chinese and Taiwanese dishes – both small & large.
+We returned to the same spot we relaxed, chatted, and ate at last year during this demo-run: Yong He Zhi Jia (unfortunately, now closed; for the longest time, the sign still said “Golden BBQ Restaurant” in English – which is not what the Chinese name translates to :P), serving up delectable Chinese and Taiwanese dishes – both small & large.

-After some discussion and eating of the yummies, we bumped into a friend in the Wulin (武 林, meaning Martial Forest) and were able to chat a bit.
+After some discussion and eating of the yummies, we bumped into a friend in the Wulin 武 林 Wǔ Lín, meaning Martial Forest) and were able to chat a bit.

 Soon it was time for our next demo, a couple of stores down in the shopping center, for Hong Duc – Diamonds & Fine Jewelry, where the firecrackers were plentiful & loud (thanks to the Chien Hong folks for sharing some earplugs!).
 Lion Dancing, Dragon Dancing, Kung fu.
 It all went swimmingly well! 🙂